stanton26/AppDefense/labs/v2/horizon-lab.md

 1. **Server Address** - fill in the Public vCenter IP address, which you noted down in the previous step
 2. **User Name** - **cloudadmin@vmc.local**
-3. **Password** - fill in the vCenter Password, which you noted down in previous section of the lab
+3. **Password** - fill in the vCenter Password, which you noted down in previous section of the lab **NOTE** type the password in the description field then compare it with the one you noted.
+We saw some Keyboard typos in privious LABS.
 4. Make sure that the **VMware Cloud on AWS** tick box is selected
 5. Click **Next**